-Owning a V8 engine for the first time can be daunting, scary, and above all else, exciting.
+Owning a V8 engine for the first time can be daunting, scary and above all else, exciting.
 I can’t begin to describe the first time you get to turn over a 350 and just bask in the glory of its characteristic rumble, like a stampeding herd of wild stallions in the Great Plains, or a thunderstorm in the open seas.

-Ok, enough waxing poetic, let’s get down to the nitty-gritty of firing up this bad boy.
+OK, enough waxing poetic, let’s get down to the nitty-gritty of firing up this bad boy.
 A Chevy 350 is a special machine that requires a gentle touch and precise tuning.
 One of the first steps you need to take when you get your 350 is figuring out the firing order of your engine.

 What is a Firing Order?

 Get your firing order right, and driving your 350 will feel like driving through clouds on one of the smoothest, most responsive vehicles ever.
 Get it wrong, however, and your ride will be bumpy, uncomfortable, and can even lead to early engine failure.

-What Is The Firing Order of the Chevy 350?
+What is the Firing Order of the Chevy 350?

 However, the firing order for the Chevy V8, both the SBC and BBC variant is the same: 1-8-4-3-6-5-7-2.
 This means that cylinder 1 fires first, followed by cylinder 8, then 4, and so on and so forth until all cylinders have fired in that order.

 For the Chevy 350, the cylinders are usually arranged from the front of the engine to the back, starting at the driver’s side.
 This means that the front left cylinder is cylinder 1.
 From there, the numbers alternate from left to right, with all the odd-numbered cylinders on the left of the engine, and all the even-numbered cylinders are on the right of the engine.
 To make it easier, just remember: driver-side cylinders are odd, passenger-side cylinders are even.

-The 1-8-4-3-6-5-7-2 firing order applies to a number of Chevy V8 SBC and BBC engines including: the 350, the 267, the 302, the 400, the 454, the 502, and many more.
-While it doesn’t usually cover the LS engines (introduced in 1995), it’s always best to check with your mechanic, or, better yet, check the owner’s manual that comes with your car (yes, those things are extremely useful!).
+The 1-8-4-3-6-5-7-2 firing order applies to a number of Chevy V8 SBC and BBC engines including the 350, the 267, the 302, the 400, the 454, the 502, and many more.
+Although it doesn’t usually cover the LS engines (introduced in 1995), it’s always best to check with your mechanic, or, better yet, check the owner’s manual that comes with your car (yes, those things are extremely useful).

 Does the HEI Distributor Cap Have its Own Firing Order?

 Yes.
 Most SBC Chevy’s use a High Energy Ignition, or HEI, distributor.
-The HEI Distributor is a small device that is responsible for facilitating the transfer of electric energy (i.e. voltage) from the ignition coil all the way to the spark plug.
+The HEI Distributor is a small device responsible for facilitating the transfer of electric energy (i.e. voltage) from the ignition coil all the way to the spark plug.

 For the SBC Chevy V8 engines, the HEI Distributor cap usually has firing orders that follow a clockwise rotation.
 In most cases, however, it doesn’t matter where the number one position is on your HEI Distributor, so long as the spark plug wires are connected in the right order.
 For the Chevy 350, the HEI Distributor Cap follows the same firing order as the engine: 1-8-4-3-6-5-7-2.

 On a small block Chevy V8 engine, the distributor cap firing order is in a clockwise rotation.
-In most cases it doesn’t matter where the number one position is on your distributor cap, as long as the plug wires are in the correct firing order.
+In most cases, it doesn’t matter where the number one position is on your distributor cap, as long as the plug wires are in the correct firing order.

-A Firing Order For All
+What’s the Firing Order for All Engines?

 The 1-8-4-3-6-5-7-2 firing order usually works on older V8* engines, thanks to its cross-plane crankshaft design, something you can find on other manufacturer engines’ like GM, Chrysler, and the Ford Windsor (excluding the 351).

 *However, this firing order does NOT work for the LSX series, as it has its own particular sequence.